 - You can freeze the apple crumble filling and topping separately in airtight freezer-safe containers.

 There is no better way than to serve apple crumble with a big scoop of vanilla ice cream.
 It is a classic pairing that cannot be resisted.
 You can also serve it with whipped cream.
-I also love having my apple crumble with a hot mug of tiramisu hot chocolate or even warmed homemade apple cider.
+I also love having a bowl with a hot mug of tiramisu hot chocolate or even warmed homemade apple cider.

 Apple Crumble Filling